 In 1998 the findings of McKinsey’s Growth Special Initiative were published in a ground-breaking book entitled The Alchemy of Growth.
-The book was the result of over two years of research on great growth companies, companies that had kick-started growth from a low- or no-growth starting point, new business launches, and also some growth aspirers who had attempted but failed to create a significant growth inflection.
-A comprehensive academic review, competitor analysis, literature search, and most importantly, study of hundreds of McKinsey growth engagements was conducted before a new set of distinctive thinking, conceptual frameworks and practical approaches for making growth happen were developed.
+The book was the result of over two years of research on great (achieved superior profitable growth over 15+ consecutive years) growth companies, companies that had kick-started growth from a low- or no-growth starting point, new business launches, and also some growth aspirers who had attempted but failed to create a significant growth inflection.
+A comprehensive academic review, consulting competitor analysis, literature search, and most importantly, case studies including interviews with founders and CEOs and reviews of hundreds of McKinsey growth engagements were conducted before a new set of distinctive thinking, conceptual frameworks and practical approaches for making growth happen were developed.
 The following description is taken from the Amazon.com site:

 |Why do some companies come and go while others endure?
 According to McKinsey & Company, Inc. consultants Mehrdad Baghai, Stephen Coley, and David White, the secret to a lasting enterprise is sustained growth.